thegetty/terracottas/source/views/about.md

 - [**JPG**](assets/downloads/AncientTerracottas_Ferruzza_Images.zip) (21 MB)
 - [**PPT**](assets/downloads/AncientTerracottas_Ferruzza_Images.ppt) (11 MB)

 Each download includes the main image and caption for each of the sixty catalogue entries, free for unrestricted use.
-JPGs are 1,440 pixels on their longest side.
+JPGs are 1440px on their longest side.
 Alternate views and larger sizes are available through the Getty’s Open Content program at [www.getty.edu/art/collection](http://www.getty.edu/art/collection/).

 ### Object Data